 1. While doing the experiment do not exceed the ratings of the diode.
-This may lead to damage the diode.
+This may lead to

-2. Connect voltmeter and Ammeter in correct polarities as shown in the circuit diagram.

-3. Do not switch ON the power supply unless you have checked the circuit connections as per the circuit diagram.
+- 2. Connect voltmeter and Ammeter in correct polarities as shown in the circuit diagram. - 3.
+Do not switch ON the power supply unless you have checked the circuit connections as per the circuit diagram.